r0adkll/kimchi/docs/index.md

 2. Create a `@MergeComponent` annotated component scoped with your marker to merge your elements
 3. Contribute dependencies to this `Scope` marker

+## Installation

+Check out the docs on the [Installation](setup.md) page on how to start integrating kimchi into your project

 ## Example

 Give give a more concrete example of these steps lets take this simple example